c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 - Learn how to answer object-oriented related questions during job interviews.

 # 3. [What's covered in this book ?](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)

+- Concepts
+- Unified Modeling Language

+UML: Provides a standar set of visual symbols and diagramming techniques used to effectively communicate software design concepts.
+Using UML you can sketch our systems easily.

+The steps required to create a software system are not carved in stone, this is known as Software development methodlogies.
+There is two methodlogies.

+1. Fundamental object-oriented concepts.
+2. Object oriented software analysis
+3. Design process.
+4. Dive into UML.
+Core UML notions and the fundamental UML diagram types.
+5. Use cases (primary way of describing the requirements in a formal way).
+6. Introduce of class diagram, which let us describe the main types that form a system and the relationships between them.
+7. Sequence diagrams, which are the way to go if you want to rerpesent dynamic behavior of your objects.
+8. Activity and the state diagram.
+9. Design a note taking application from scratch.
+10. Collect requirements of note taking app.
+11. Create use case diagrams.
+12. Create the sequence and the state diagram in action.

 # 4. [Prerequisites](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 5. [Software Development Methodologies](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 6. [The Waterfall Model](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)